LearnersGuild/curriculum-app/modules/Testing-Snapshot--Goal-446/README.md

   - A test for the `/contacts/new` GET route that checks that the correct page is rendered
   - A test for the `/contacts` POST route that saves contact data to the database
   - A test for the `/contacts/:contactId` GET route that makes sure the correct data is returned
-  - A test for the `/contacts/:contactId/delete` GET route that makes sure the correct data is deleted
+  - A test for the `/contacts/:contactId` DELETE route that makes sure the correct data is deleted
   - A test for the `/search` GET route that checks that the search is returning the correct data and rendering the correct page

 - Integration testing: Write tests to test all the database functions